-Argument variable starts from $0.
-The main script file name is stored in $0 which receives argument values from command line arguments.
-If two arguments are passed in command line then the argument values will be received in $1 and $2 variables sequentially.
+The argument variable starts from $0.
+The main script file name is stored in $0, which receives argument values from command line arguments.
+If two arguments are passed in the command-line, then sequentially, the argument values will be received in $1 and $2 variables.

-Example -1: Sending three numeric values as arguments
+Example -1: Sending three numeric values in the command line arguments

-Create a bash file and add the following code.
-The script will receive three argument values and store in $1, $2 and $3.
-It will count the total number of arguments, print argument values with loop and without loop.
-Lastly, print the sum of all argument values.
+Create a bash file with the following script.
+The script will receive three-argument values and store them in $1, $2, and $3 variables.
+It will count the total number of arguments and print argument values using a loop without a loop.
+The sum of all argument values will be printed later.

 # Counting total number of arguments

 echo "Second argument value : $2"